 (20) Sugam Services Ltd. is engaged in taxable supply of services in Madhya Pradesh.
 The turnover of Sugam Services Ltd. exceeded ₹ 20 lakh on 1st November.
-It is required to submit the application for registration upto 1st December [30 days] in the State of
+It is liable to get registered by 1st

+December [30 days] in the State of Madhya Pradesh.
+It applies for registration